A lot of trainers are not a big fan of the stability ball when it comes to doing exercises. Personally, I think it is a great tool.

 Traditional Stability Ball Wall Squat

-With the traditional stability ball wall squat, you place the stability ball between the wall and your lower back pelvis area.
+With the traditional stability ball wall squat, you place the stability ball between the wall and your lower back/pelvis area.
 You can put your hands on your hips to help provide balance.
 Bring your feet slightly out front and hip-width apart.
 Squat down and raise back up, using ankle movement, knee movement and hip movement.
+Aim to keep your knees behind your toes.
 This is the traditional stability ball wall squat.

 Make this exercise more challenging by doing a Single Leg Stability Ball Wall Squat.
 It really challenges the whole leg and hip, working on the stability in the hip and also really working on strengthening the muscles around the hip, especially the glutes and the hamstrings.